Church of the Brethren

 Plenty of Room to Move

-White Hill Church of the Brethren, founded in 1901, was sorely in need of an update and expansion.
+White Hill Church of the Brethren, founded in 1901, was in need of an update and expansion.
 The church has become an important and busy hub of community activities for its congregation.
-In addition to its active worship schedule, White Hill is home to life groups, student Bible study, youth ministries for several different age groups, child and family ministries and many others gather that help to reinforce and celebrate the White Hill Brethren community.
+In addition to its active worship schedule, White Hill is home to life groups, student Bible study, youth ministries for several different age groups, child and family ministries, and many other groups that gather to share fellowship.

 Size: 10,000 s.f.